61+ Best Healthy Fish Recipes for Weight Loss

 Southern-Style Shrimp and Grits

 We spike sautéed shrimp with scallions, cayenne, and crispy hunks of kielbasa all over quick-cooking grits to keep the calories, amazingly enough, below 400.
 Compare this shrimp and grits recipe to one you'd order at a seafood restaurant, and you're definitely saving hundreds of calories and drastically lowering the sodium.
+Also, don't miss our list of the 50 best vintage Southern recipes.

 Get our recipe for Southern-Style Shrimp and Grits.

 In this healthy version of the well-loved and classic soup, we chose to employ milk instead of cream, which makes for a light, clean, low-calorie alternative that won't sit in your stomach all afternoon.
 But don't get us wrong—we're willing to skimp on cream, but there are some ingredients that make a given dish what it is, and should not be removed for any reason.
 And in our healthy clam chowder, there is one item we won't compromise on: Bacon.
+(Check out our list of the best bacon brands to buy!)

 Get our recipe for Clam Chowder.